Eaton: Making sense of UPS investment

-Some UPS solutions are even capable of running in high efficiency modes achieving 99% efficiency – a 15 to 20% improvement in efficiency based on actual data centre load profiles.
+Some UPS solutions are even capable of running in high efficiency modes achieving 99% efficiency – a 15 to 20% improvement in efficiency based on actual data center load profiles.

 Today, with energy costs now representing such a huge percentage of operating costs, doesn’t it make sense to activate the highest protective levels only when needed?
 That is the premise behind high-efficiency, multi-mode UPSs.

 With a more efficient allocation of power, you not only reduce utility bills and total operating cost, but also achieve more with available backup power and cooling systems - delaying the point where those systems would have to be upgraded to accommodate data center expansion.